NishidhJain/Python-Voice-Assistant/README.md

 Tells current time
 Can open YouTube and search

-In this project, I have used Tkinter for GUI part
+In this project, I have used Tkinter for GUI part.